pprahul/awnahealthcare.github.io/README.md

 - `data/anonymised-blood-sample-data.csv` — Blood spectra with reference glucose
 - `data/anonymised-train-data-processed-palm-compiled.csv` — Palm spectra for model training
 - `data/anonymised-calibration-data-processed-palm-compiled.csv` — Palm spectra for calibration

+**License**
+Data license: CC BY 4.0 (or specify)
+This dataset is shared for academic and non-commercial research use only.